Deploying Quarkus applications to OpenShift

 |

-Add the build timestamp to the Kubernetes annotations This is a very useful way to have manifests of successive builds of the same application differ - thus ensuring that Kubernetes will apply the updated resources Environment variable: Show more |
+Whether to add the build timestamp to the Kubernetes annotations This is a very useful way to have manifests of successive builds of the same application differ - thus ensuring that Kubernetes will apply the updated resources.
+Environment variable: Show more |

 boolean |